Seattle Citroën

 BRAKE PRESSURE SWITCH

-When the Leak Finders were added to the mushroom brake pedal unit on North American DS's in mid-1971, Citroën eliminated the Bourdon-Tube pressure switch that had been mounted on the brake valve assembly.
+When the Leak Finders were added to the mushroom brake pedal unit on North American DS's and D-Specials in mid-1971, Citroën eliminated the Bourdon-Tube pressure switch that had been mounted on the brake valve assembly (this pressure switch measured pressure available to operate the rear brakes).
 They were able to remove this switch since the switches on the leak finders satisfied the Federal requirement(s).

-Without the pressure switch on the brake valve, the only remaining sensor that would indicate low hydraulic pressures was the pressure switch on the priority valve.
-(As discussed in the early 1969 section, a pressure switch on a priority valve was a unique configuration for USA DS's.)
+Without the pressure switch on the brake valve, the only remaining sensor that would indicate low hydraulic system pressure was the pressure switch on the priority valve.
+(As discussed in the early 1969 section, a pressure switch on the priority valve was a unique configuration for USA DS's.)

 Chris Dubuque